markpmlim/TexturedSphere/Readme.md

     -(vector_float3) projectMouseX:andY:
 ```

-The first method will return a normalized rotation quaternion (unit quaternion) while the second method takes a pair of mouse coordinates and project it onto a virtual sphere of radius 1.0.
+The first method will return a normalized rotation quaternion (unit quaternion) while the second method takes a pair of mouse coordinates and projects them onto a virtual sphere of radius 1.0 and returns a 3D point.

 <br />